-When available, school (center)-provided email or other school (center)-provided communication devices shall be used when communicating electronically with students.
-The use of school (center)-provided email or other school (center)-provided communication devices shall be in accordance with school (center) policies and procedures.
+When available, center-provided email or other center-provided communication devices or platforms shall be used when communicating electronically with students.
+The use of center-provided email or other center-provided communication devices or platforms shall be in accordance with center policies and procedures.

-All electronic communications from coaches and advisors to team or club members shall be sent in a single communication to all participating team or club members, except for communications concerning an individual student's medical or academic privacy matters, in which case the communications will be copies to the building principal.
+All electronic communications from coaches and advisors to team or club members shall be sent in a single communication to all participating team or club members, except for communications concerning an individual student's medical or academic privacy matters, in which case the communications will be copied to the building administrator.
 In the case of sports teams under the direction of the Athletic Director, such medical or academic communications shall also be copied to the Athletic Director.

-Adults shall not follow or accept requests for current students to be friends or connections on personal social networking sites and shall not create any networking site for communication with students other than those provided by the school (center) for this purpose, without the prior written approval of the Director.
+Adults shall not follow or accept requests for current students to be friends or connections on personal social networking sites and shall not create any networking site for communication with students other than those provided by the center for this purpose, without the prior written approval of the building administrator.

-Exceptions:
+Exceptions

-An emergency situation or a legitimate educational reason may justify deviation from professional boundaries set out in this policy.
+An emergency situation or a legitimate educational reason may justify deviation from the rules regarding communication or methods for maintaining professional boundaries set out in this policy.
 The adult shall be prepared to articulate the reason for any deviation from the requirements of this policy and must demonstrate that s/he has maintained an appropriate relationship with the student.

-Under no circumstances will an educational or other reason justify deviation from the "Romantic and Sexual Relationships" section of this policy.
+Under no circumstance will an educational or other reason justify deviation from the "Romantic and Sexual Relationships" section of this policy.